-Bruxism is a dental condition in which you will unknowingly clench or grind the teeth.
-If you have bruxism, you will often find that you unconsciously clench and grind the teeth when awake or asleep.
+Bruxism is a dental condition in which you will unknowingly clench or grind your teeth.
+If you have bruxism, you will often find that you unconsciously clench and grind your teeth when awake or asleep.
 People who have sleep bruxism may not be aware of it until their dentist brings up their concerns.

 How do I know if I have a condition like bruxism?